Lincolnshire grammar schools 11 plus guide

 This paper consists of 70 questions.
 These are split into five sections – three non-verbal reasoning sections, and two spatial reasoning sections – with around 14 questions in each section.

 Your child will work through each section at a time following instructions from their invigilator.
 Each section has a time limit of around 7 minutes (after the practice questions have been completed).
-They will not be able to move onto the next section until they are told to do so.
+They will not be able to move on to the next section until they are told to do so.

 How is the Lincolnshire 11 plus scored?